shecarpic/leaflet-challenge/README.md

 # leaflet-challenge
- Visualized earthquake data
+In this challenge my task was to visualize an earthquake dataset.
- I worked with a Tutor on the assignment, he assisted me with the code.
+ I worked with a Tutor on the assignment, he assisted me with the HTML coding.